Skip to content

 Endoscopy is the general name for a type of test which allows a specialist doctor or nurse (an endoscopist) to look directly at the inside of the digestive system, using an endoscope.

-There are several different types of endoscope, depending on which part of the body is being examined.
-But, in general, an endoscope is a long, very thin and usually flexible tube with a light and a video camera attached to the end of it.
-The endoscope can be inserted either through the mouth to look at the top part of the digestive system, or through the anus to look at the colon and rectum.
-The video camera relays images to a screen outside the body, and this allows the endoscopist to get a clear look at the part of the gut they are examining.The endoscopist may also take a biopsy using the endoscope.
-This is a small scraping of cells from the lining of the gut, which can then be examined under a microscope in order to give more information.The endoscopy staff will provide you with detailed instructions on how to prepare for your endoscopy, and should be able to answer any questions you may have.
+There are several different types of endoscopes, depending on which part of the body is being examined.
+But, in general, an endoscope is a long, very thin, and usually flexible tube with a light attached that links to a video camera at the end of it.
+The endoscope can be inserted either through the mouth to look at the top part of the digestive system, through the anus to look at the colon and rectum or via a stoma.
+The video camera relays images to a screen outside the body, and this allows the endoscopist to get a clear look at the part of the gut they are examining.
+The endoscopist may also take a biopsy using the endoscope.
+This is a small scraping of cells from the lining of the gut, which can then be examined under a microscope in order to give more information.
+The endoscopy staff will provide you with detailed instructions on how to prepare for your endoscopy and should be able to answer any questions you may have.

 Colonoscopy

 A colonoscopy is an endoscopy of the colon (large intestine).
 Colonoscopies are often used to assess the extent and severity of UC and Crohn’s Colitis (Crohn’s in the colon).
-Regular or ‘surveillance’ colonoscopies may also be recommended to check for dysplasia (abnormal cell changes which can be an early sign of bowel cancer) in people with longstanding and extensive UC or Crohn’s.The endoscope used in a colonoscopy is sometimes known as a colonoscope.
+Regular or ‘surveillance’ colonoscopies may also be recommended to check for dysplasia (abnormal cell changes which can be an early sign of bowel cancer) in people with longstanding and extensive UC or Crohn’s.
+The endoscope used in a colonoscopy is sometimes known as a colonoscope.
 It is a narrow and very flexible tube, long enough to examine the whole of the colon, and, if necessary, the lower end of the small intestine as well.
 It is inserted through the anus.

-Sometimes a special dye is used to make it easier to see any changes to the colon lining (this technique is called Chromoendoscopy).The colon has to be completely clean for this examination, so you will be asked to avoid certain foods and to drink a special laxative the day before the investigation.
-You may also need to stop taking some of your medications – you will be given detailed instructions.You may be offered sedation for your colonoscopy, to make you feel sleepy and relaxed.
+Sometimes a special dye is used to make it easier to see any changes to the colon lining (this technique is called Chromoendoscopy).
+The colon has to be completely clean for this examination, so you will be asked to avoid certain foods and to drink a special laxative the day before the investigation.
+You may also need to stop taking some of your medications – you will be given detailed instructions.
+You may be offered sedation for your colonoscopy, to make you feel sleepy and relaxed.
 People’s experiences of colonoscopies can vary.
 A colonoscopy should not be painful but may be uncomfortable.
 If you are particularly concerned or anxious, talk through your sedation options with the staff at the endoscopy unit.
 As with any sedation for an endoscopy, you will need someone to take you home, and should not drive for 24 hours after the sedation.

 Sigmoidoscopy

-This is similar to a colonoscopy, but only examines the sigmoid colon (the lower part of the colon) and the rectum.
+This is similar to a colonoscopy but only examines the sigmoid colon (the lower part of the colon) and the rectum.
 If you have a flexible sigmoidoscopy, you will probably be asked to use an enema to empty the bowel before you go to the endoscopy unit or once you have arrived.
 This examination is usually done without sedation.
 As air is used to expand the colon you may feel some discomfort, but this should pass once the examination is finished.
 Sigmoidoscopy is most useful for IBD limited to the left side of the colon.

 Proctoscopy